momtx/meataxe/src/mainpage.md

 but there are some more complex functions like Gaussian elimination, which have been implemented in the kernel for performance reasons.

 - @ref os
 - @ref ff

-\par Layer 2 - Objects
+# Layer 2 - Objects
 This layer encapsulates low-level functionality in "objects" like matrices, permutations, and polynomials.
 It also provides the elementary operations with these objects like, for example, matrix